2024 Medicare Advantage Open Enrollment Period

-Although the Annual Election Period (AEP) ends on December 7 every year, that does not necessarily mean that you’re completely out of luck if you still want to make a change after December 7.
+Although the Annual Election Period (AEP) ends on December 7 every year, that does not necessarily mean that you’re completely out of luck if you still want to make a change to your Medicare insurance coverage after December 7.
 With the AEP occurring around the holidays, it’s no wonder some folks simply miss it.
 But never fear; the OEP is here!

 Can I Make Changes to My Medicare Coverage During the OEP?